-We practise strict biosecurity and hygienic procedures to prevent the entry and spread of pathogens into our operations.
 We adopt international best practices such as the Principle of Good Agricultural Practices and Hazard Analysis Critical Control Point (HACCP) system as part of our biosecurity control policies.
+Our measures include frequent sampling to prevent salmonella infection and routine monitoring of animals' health.